 Police shut Common Edge Road after woman struck by Tesla outside Shovels pub

+Police shut Common Edge Road after Blackpool woman struck by Tesla outside Shovels pub

 A woman in her 60s has been taken to hospital after she was struck by a Tesla outside the Shovels pub in Common Edge Road this morning (Friday, January 14).